felixrl/godot-debug-console/addons/debug_console/README.md

 To register the object, simply call `DebugConsole.register_cmd(name, command_object)` with your command's name keyword and DebugConsoleCommand instance.

-# TODO
+# // TODO

 Here is a list of features that are planned:
 - Stack trace in the Logger
-- Multiple Logger instances
+- Multiple Logger instances (logger registry)
 - Separate console log and event log for easier filtering/selection.